FAQs applicable to your student's journey

 - Students can apply during their junior or senior year of high school.
 Early applications will be considered based on final junior year transcripts and ACT/SAT scores.
 Students are encouraged to apply prior to December of their senior year for early advantages.

-- First, be sure the admissions office has received both the official high school transcript and the student’s ACT or SAT scores.
+- First, be sure the admissions office has received the official high school transcript.
 The admissions office will review all applications immediately for admissions decisions.
 Accepted students receive an acceptance packet in the mail within 1 week after acceptance.

-- We accept transcripts and ACT/SAT scores via mail, fax and electronic formats.
-View sending
+- We accept transcripts and ACT/SAT (if applicable) scores via mail, fax and electronic formats.
+View sending options here.

 - Students can confirm they plan to attend DU by submitting their decision online before May 1st.